umrover/mrover-esw/docs/getting-started/starter/led/index.md

 ![image](https://user-images.githubusercontent.com/71603173/187026679-b2c141a5-bc19-42bc-bbeb-b328746ddd26.png)

 Once your project has built successfully, you will now want to flash the code onto your Nucleo and let it run.
-Click on Run -> Run.
+Click on `Run`&rarr;`Run`.
 Make sure that your Nucleo device is connected to your computer via USB or else this will not work.

 ![image](https://user-images.githubusercontent.com/71603173/187026727-ed899673-5d2f-4e45-a1f8-ba794714ba96.png)